Redundancy (information theory)

-In information theory, redundancy measures the fractional difference between the entropy H(X) of an ensemble X, and its maximum possible value $\log(|\mathcal{A}_X|)$.
+In information theory, redundancy (redundation) measures the fractional difference between the entropy H(X) of an ensemble X, and its maximum possible value $\log(|\mathcal{A}_X|)$.
 Informally, it is the amount of wasted "space" used to transmit certain data.
 Data compression is a way to reduce or eliminate unwanted redundancy, while forward error correction is a way of adding desired redundancy for purposes of error detection and correction when communicating over a noisy channel of limited capacity.